bootdotdev/blog/content/clean-code/dry-code.md

 ### 2. External dependency creation

 If two different projects share the same logic, it can often make sense to centralize it in a library package.
 While this is often a great idea, it can add overhead and can end up being more trouble than it's worth.
-For example, even if the abstraction makes sense, you're definitely adding at least the following complexity to the project:
+For example, even if the abstraction makes sense, you're adding at least the following complexity to the project:

 * Management of the dependencies versions and running updates regularly
-* Requires multi-project updates in order to get a new change to a specific dependent
+* Requires multi-project updates to get a new change to a specific dependent
 * Often involves more remote infrastructure like NPM or PyPy
-* Gets harder to make "breaking" changes to the libraries core functions - requires a higher standard of code quality and architecture
+* Gets harder to make "breaking" changes to the library's core functions - requires a higher standard of code quality and architecture

 ### 3. Localization complexity